4n0nymou3/cf-vless-config-builder/README_EN.md

 - **JSON for Clash / Mihomo** — a complete config for Clash Meta and similar clients like Clash Verge, including ECH support when enabled.
 This file is written with a JSON structure but downloaded with a `.yaml` extension, since JSON is a valid subset of YAML.
 Note that the Clash/Mihomo format doesn't support Fragment.

 All four formats are built from the same settings (IPs, ports, Fingerprint, Fragment, advanced JSON settings).

+### Config Naming

+The name of all three JSON/YAML formats (Xray, Sing-box, Clash) is determined automatically and consistently based on the config's state: `Normal` for the regular mode, `Fragment` if Fragment is enabled, or `ECH` if ECH is enabled.
+In the optional "Config Name" field below the advanced JSON settings, you can also enter a custom name; this name is applied to the config itself (across all three formats) as well as to the downloaded file names.
+If Chain Proxy is enabled, the ⛓️ emoji is also appended to this name.

+### Clear All & Security

+The "🔄 Clear All & Start Over" button sits below the Generate Config button and, after a confirmation prompt, restores the panel to exactly the same state it's in on the very first page load: every field returns to its default value, a fresh Token and Password are generated, and the generated configs section disappears.

+This button isn't just a visual reset.
+It also fully wipes the actual content of the generated configs (which otherwise stays behind in the page) from the page's memory, clears the system clipboard (where supported by the browser), and the sensitive fields (Token, Password, Worker/Pages address, IPs, Chain Proxy, config name) have browser Autofill disabled.
+On top of that, even if you forget to click this button, the same full wipe happens automatically and silently the moment you close or leave the page.

+These protections are specifically designed for using this tool on public or shared computers (internet cafes, workplaces, and the like) so the next person can't extract your information from the page's background state, the clipboard, or the browser's Autofill memory.
+That said, for complete security, it's still recommended to clear your browser history and site data after using such systems.

 ## Running Offline on Your Own Device